federated-data-sharing/common-api/doc/User_Guide.md

 r = requests.post(f'{FDS_ENDPOINT}/selection/select', data = query, headers=headers, verify=False)
 data = r.json()
 ```

+### Tasks using federated computation

+> TODO - pending updating the task API

 ## Using R

 For R interacting with an API, the [`httr`](https://httr.r-lib.org/) library is recommended.
 This can be done interactively, or in an `.R` script.
 The examples below are at an R console prompt (`>`).
 The [tidyverse libraries](https://www.tidyverse.org/) and related libraries for processing JSON are recommended and used in the examples below.